Your Guide to Provence Wine Region (With Map)

 Bandol

 If Cassis is all about whites, then its neighbor to the east is the perfect opposite.
-Bandol, named after the ancient Phocaean port, also suffered at the hands of phylloxera, but when replanting took place the vignerons knew that the arid, infertile, well drained sandy marl and limestone soils were perfect for heat loving, late-ripening Mourvèdre.
+Bandol, named after the ancient Phocaean port, also suffered from phylloxera.
+But when replanting began, vignerons recognized that the arid, infertile, well-draining sandy marl and limestone soils were ideal for Mourvèdre, a heat-loving, late-ripening grape that thrives in tough conditions.

 Palette

-Nestled below Coteaux d’Aix-en-Provence and coming in at only 100 acres, Palette is the smallest AOC of Provence.
-The vineyards were planted on the limestone and clay soils by the Romans around 100 BC and the area is now home to over 25 grape varietals (some obsure), all hand harvested and subject to specific blending rules and aging requirements.
+Nestled below Coteaux d’Aix-en-Provence and at only 100 acres, Palette is the smallest AOC of Provence.
+The Romans planted the vineyards on the limestone and clay soils around 100 BC, and the area is now home to over 25 grape varietals (some obscure).
+Winemakers must hand-harvest and are subject to specific blending rules and aging requirements.

-Mourvèdre is the main varietal in both rosé and red along with Cinsault, Grenache, and a host of unusual grapes like Castet, Muscat de Hamburg, Petit Brun, and Téoulier.
-There is a mandatory aging of 18 months in oak and many find the wines similar to those of Bandol.
+Mourvèdre is the main grape in rosé and red wines, along with Cinsault, Grenache, and a host of unusual grapes like Castets, Muscat de Hamburg, Petit Brun, and Téoulier.
+The wines must age in oak for 18 months; many find them similar to Bandol’s.

-Whites represent about 37% of the area’s production and are often a blend of Clairette Blanche, Picardan, Bourboulenc and unusual grapes like Panse Muscade, Terret Gris, Piquepoul Blanc, and Aragnan!
-Both white and rosé wines must be aged at least 8 months prior to release.
+Whites represent about 37% of the area’s production and are often a blend of Clairette Blanche, Picardan, Bourboulenc and unusual grapes like Panse Muscade, Terret Gris, Piquepoul Blanc, and Aragnan.
+Both white and rosé wines must age for at least eight months before release.

 It may be small in size, but Palette is big on preserving the traditions of Provence wine.